 Changing the ribbon or glitter color gives the wine cork ornament a totally different look.

-This craft would be a fun one for a craft club or for teens.
+A snowflake wine cork ornament would be a fun one for a craft club or for teens.
 It also would make a great gift.